1. Why?

 5. Other things to consider:

-• Go and look at what other people are doing.
-Contact the Local Mission Office and we can talk through with you the type of service you are planning and put you in touch with others who have done something similar.
+- Go and look at what other people are doing.
+Contact the Mission Team and we can talk through with you the type of service you are planning and put you in touch with others who have done something similar.

-• One of the common areas of experimentation at the moment concerns attracting families.
+- One of the common areas of experimentation at the moment concerns attracting families.
 Sunday morning used to be a good time for families and children.
 In most areas this is no longer the case.
 Sunday morning is for shopping, visiting, sport, seeing the other parent etc. If we want to attract new people to worship then Sunday morning may be the worst time to try it.
 Many are looking at Sunday afternoon (4.00 or 5.00pm) or midweek.
-Messy Church is very popular and information about this can be found here
+Messy Church remains a very popular option.

 For more information about starting a new service, look at: